 - CD #5 – $1000.00 in a 60-month CD at 2.20%

 When your second year rolls around, CD #2 will mature.
-Just like before, you will want to renew ALL of the funds from CD #2 into a new 60-month CD.
-And just like before, the remaining four CDs will continue to grow.
+Like before, you will want to renew ALL of the funds from CD #2 into a new 60-month CD.
+And like before, the remaining four CDs will continue to grow.
 There is nothing more to do until the following year.

-This process will go on each year, and each year you will re-invest ALL of your funds into a new 60-month CD.
+This process will go on each year, and you will re-invest ALL of your funds into a new 60-month CD.
 When you get to your fifth year, you will once again renew ALL of your funds from your 60-month CD into another 60-month CD.
-Now, all five of the CDs you own are 60-month CDs; earning the maximum interest offered during the time of renewal and with one of your CDs maturing each consecutive year.
+Now, all five of the CDs you own are 60-month CDs, earning the maximum interest offered during renewal and with one of your CDs maturing each consecutive year.

-Some would call this part of the process “Auto-Pilot”.
-This is because your CDs will now renew automatically into new 60-month CDs at whatever the future rate might be.
-This could be higher or it could be lower.
-Regardless, it will more than likely be a higher rate of return than your savings or money market.
+Some would call this part of the process “Auto-Pilot.”
+This is because your CDs will now renew automatically into new 60-month CDs at the future rate.
+This could be higher, or it could be lower.
+Regardless, it will likely be a higher rate of return than your savings or money market.

-Again, you need to keep in mind that rates may be different when you are ready to build your ladder.
+Again, you need to remember that rates may differ when you are ready to build your ladder.
 Rates are also subject to change with each renewal.
 Of course, you can always choose not to renew.
 On the other hand, you could also add money to a CD before renewing it.
-The thing to remember is that if you keep that money working, it continues to compound and grow over time.
-If interest rates rise, your ladder will slowly rise with them.
+Remember that if you keep that money working, it continues to compound and grow over time.
+If interest rates rise, your ladder will slowly increase with them.

-To give you a rough idea of how well this work, consider the example provided in this article.
-Keeping it simple and pretending that rates would somehow remain the same, if I followed the ladder exactly as planned, the estimated value after 60 months would be about $5,539.35.
-This is miles better than what a basic savings or a single 12-month CD would provide.
+Consider the example provided in this article to give you a rough idea of how well this work.
+Keeping it simple and pretending that rates would remain the same, if I followed the ladder precisely as planned, the estimated value after 60 months would be about $5,539.35.
+This is miles better than what basic savings or a single 12-month CD would provide.

-Now, there will come a time when you have been working a few different financial strategies.
-For instance, you may have a Money Market built up alongside your CD Ladder.
-When your funds begin to accumulate and you have a decent amount built up, that might be a great time to have a serious discussion and financial analysis with your institution’s Retirement and Investment Services Representative.
+Now, there will come a time when you have been working on a few different financial strategies.
+For instance, you may have a money market alongside your CD Ladder.
+When your funds begin to accumulate, and you have a decent amount built up, that might be a great time to have a serious discussion and financial analysis with your institution’s Retirement and Investment Services Representative.
 They may be able to grow your money even more.